Willem II Tilburg

 Notable former players for the club include Dutch internationals Jan van Roessel, Joris Mathijsen, Jaap Stam, Frenkie de Jong, Marc Overmars, Virgil Van Dijk and Finland's Sami Hyypiä.
 The club's shirt consists of red-white-blue vertical stripes, inspired by the colours of the flag of the Netherlands.
 Willem II plays its home matches in the Koning Willem II Stadion, also named after the King.
 The stadium, opened on 31 May 1995, has a capacity of 14,700 spectators.
 The average attendance in 2004–05 was 12,500 people.

-The club has won the Eredivisie and the Eerste Divisie three times each.
+The club has won the Eredivisie three times, and the Eerste Divisie four times.

 History

 Established on 12 August 1896 in Tilburg as Tilburgia, the club first played at the Gemeentelijk Sportpark Tilburg and in 1995 relocated to the Koning Willem II Stadion, the ground where they have played ever since.
 Willem were champions of the Eredivisie in 1916, 1952 and 1955.
 The Tricolores also won two KNVB Cups in 1944 and 1963 and were also crowned champs of the Eerste Divisie in 1958, 1965 and 2014.

 With regard to European competition, Willem II first appeared in UEFA Cup Winners' Cup of 1963 where they lost to Manchester United in the first round by an aggregate score of 7–2.
 In 1998–99, Willem once again competed in the Cup Winners' Cup and after beating Dinamo Tbilisi of Georgia 6–0 in both legs, Willem then lost to Spanish side Real Betis in the second round, 4–1 on aggregate.
 A second place in the Eredivisie of 1999 guaranteed the club a UEFA Champions League berth for the first time.
 At the tournament's group stage, Willem only attained two points in their six group G matches and were thus eliminated.
 After reaching the KNVB Cup final in 2005 where they lost 4–0 against PSV Eindhoven, Willem II again qualified again for the UEFA Cup, in which they lost to French side AS Monaco in the first round by 5–1 on aggregate.

 At the end of the 2010–11 season, Willem II were relegated from the Eredivisie for the first time in 24 years.
 In the 2011–12 season under new manager Jurgen Streppel Willem II was promoted back to the Eredivisie, but they went right back down the next season after finishing bottom of the table.
 The club became champions of the Eerste Divisie in the subsequent season and were thus promoted back to the Eredivisie.